 Cost

-NOCD’s costs vary based on session length, with a cash-pay rate listed at $240 per session.
-They accept a range of insurance providers—including Kaiser Permanente, United Healthcare, Aetna, BlueCross BlueShield, and Cigna—which can significantly lower out-of-pocket costs for patients, depending on their coverage.
+NOCD therapy costs $120–$240 per session, depending on the session length.
+It accepts a range of insurance providers—including Kaiser Permanente, United Healthcare, Aetna, BlueCross BlueShield, and Cigna—which can significantly lower out-of-pocket costs for patients, depending on their coverage.

 NOCD also offers flexible payment plans, allowing for payment in weekly installments, and accepts FSA/HSA funds.